 Session-Level Properties

-Learn about Deepchecks' session-level proeprties - what they're used for and how to configure them
+Learn about Deepchecks' session-level properties - what they're used for and how to configure them

 Overview

-Session-level properties evaluate the quality of entire session rather than individual interactions.
+Session-level properties evaluate the quality of entire multi-turn conversation sessions rather than individual interactions.
 While interaction-level properties score each span independently, session-level properties analyze the full conversation transcript to assess qualities that only emerge across multiple turns - such as whether the user left satisfied or whether all their requests were ultimately addressed.

 Why Session-Level Properties?